-This project, from my Figure in Illustration class, was to redesign an existing character and create 3 sheets showcasing different looks.
+This project, from my 2020 Figure in Illustration class, prompted us to redesign an existing character with 3 unique design sheets and a final illustration.
 I chose Hiccup from the Dreamworks movie "How To Train Your Dragon'' (specifically HTTYD 2).
 Hiccup has always been a favorite character of mine and placing him in a modern, realistic setting was an exciting way to showcase his adventurous personality that emerges in the sequel.

 In this new design, Hiccup is an athletic and thrill seeking individual seeing the world with his best friend Toothless (now a cat rather than a dragon).
 My goal for all 3 looks was to reference the original character as much as possible, while still making something unique and believable for our world.

-Early process work included a mood board where I decided that the phenomenon of adventure cats would be the core of this project.
+My early design process included a mood board where I decided that the phenomenon of adventure cats would be the core of this project.

 By using myself as a model I was able to get the poses and clothing needed for reference.
 (All except the skydiver.)